harshitpaunikar1/Project-17/.github/project-buildup-history.md

 - Task summary: Got stuck mid-afternoon and had to regroup — fixed the README section that was missing the setup step — embarrassing oversight.
 - Deliverable: Nothing dramatic — just keeping things tidy.
+## 2021-06-21 - Day 7: Business meaning

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to connect the findings to what a manager or stakeholder should do next, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
+- Deliverable: Ended the day with actionable conclusions in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.